d1c/School_District_Analysis/README.md

   * District Summary - Revised Analysis
     * ![District Summary - Revised Analysis](/Resources/District_Summary_Modified_Analysis.png)

 ### How is the School Summary affected?
   * Only Thomas High School test scores and passing percentages were impacted by the change.
   * However, even the changes to Thomas High School were negligible.
     * For example. the original analysis showed Thomas High School's "% Overall Passing" metric at 90.95%.
-The revised analysis brought that metric down to only 90.63%^.
+The revised analysis brought that metric down only three tenths of a percent to 90.63%.
   * See the complete tables below for the full results.

   * School Summary - Original Analysis